-Beside his tutoring experiences, Daniel is also an associate teacher at MDIS College and OSAC International College, where he teaches Physics and/or Mathematics to both local and international students under the schools’ O/A Levels preparatory courses.
+Beside his tutoring experiences, Dr Daniel is also an associate teacher at MDIS College College, where he teaches Physics and/or Mathematics to both local and international students under the schools’ O/A Levels preparatory courses.

-Daniel possesses a bachelor degree in Electrical Engineering (2nd Upper Hons) from NUS, a Post-Graduate Diploma in Education (Credit) from NIE, a MBA from Australian Institute of Business and a Master of Education (M.Ed) from Aspen University, United States, specializing in curriculum development and outcome assessment.
-Mr Ling is currently pursuing his PhD in Education from Asia e University.
+Dr Daniel possesses a PhD in Education from Asia e University, a bachelor degree in Electrical Engineering (2nd Upper Hons) from NUS, a Post-Graduate Diploma in Education (Credit) from NIE, a MBA from Australian Institute of Business and a Master of Education (M.Ed) from Aspen University, United States, specializing in curriculum development and outcome assessment.

 Education awards as a teacher: